dyhes/zulip/docs/subsystems/full-text-search.md

 ## Multi-language full-text search

-Zulip also supports using [PGroonga](https://pgroonga.github.io/) for full-text search.
-While PostgreSQL's built-in full-text search feature supports only one language at a time (in Zulip's case, English), the PGroonga full-text search engine supports all languages simultaneously, including Japanese and Chinese.
-Once we have tested this new backend sufficiently, we expect to switch Zulip deployments to always use PGroonga.
+Aloha also supports using [PGroonga](https://pgroonga.github.io/) for full-text search.
+While PostgreSQL's built-in full-text search feature supports only one language at a time (in Aloha's case, English), the PGroonga full-text search engine supports all languages simultaneously, including Japanese and Chinese.
+Once we have tested this new backend sufficiently, we expect to switch Aloha deployments to always use PGroonga.

 ### Enabling PGroonga